danilopereira/lendico-calculator/README.md

 # Lendico Repayment Plan generator

-Repayment Plan Generator with Java 8, Maven, Spring Boot, Mockito for Lendico
+Repayment Plan Generator with Java 8, Maven, Spring Boot, Mockito and Docker for Lendico

 ## Runing it